ChrisEelmaa/react-native-android-push-notifications/README.md

 # Disclaimer

 This package is used in production and works!
 Note that this package is extremely simple and limited.
-There is no way to configure anything, except the sender ID.
+There is no way to configure anything.